c4ldas/aws-study-guide/day01/day01_practice.md

 - [ ] 4.
 You should see the newly created bucket in the list.

 ## ✅ Done!
-You’ve created an IAM user with limited permissions and used the AWS CLI to create an S3 bucket.
+You've created an IAM user with limited permissions and used the AWS CLI to create an S3 bucket.

 🔑 Pro Tip: You can manage multiple IAM users, roles, and policies through AWS IAM to secure your AWS environment and grant only the necessary permissions.